Monte Rosa: Tourism

 The Monte Rosa massif is popular for mountaineering, hiking, skiing and snowboarding.
 It hosts several ski resorts with long pistes.
 Plateau Rosa, about 3,500 m high above sea level, is a summer ski resort, with snow all year round due to the altitude.
 The Plateau Rosa is connected via aerial tramway to Cervinia and to Zermatt via the Klein Matterhorn.
 The western fringes of the massif reach the Zermatt ski domain.
 Gressoney, Champoluc, Alagna Valsesia and Macugnaga (under the east face, intensely glaciated and 2,500 m high) are the main mountain and ski resorts that surround Monte Rosa along its southern side.
 Monte Rosa is not technically difficult to climb, but can be quite dangerous due to its great altitude and sudden weather changes, as well as crevasses in its extensive glaciers – one of the major glaciated areas in the Alps.
 Many alpinists who died climbing Monte Rosa are buried in the Old Church cemetery in Macugnaga.

 Trekking

-The Monte Rosa tour can be completed by trekkers in about 10 days.
+Trekkers can complete the Monte Rosa tour in about 10 days.
 The circuit follows many ancient trails that have linked the Swiss and Italian valleys for centuries.
 The circuit includes larch forests, alpine meadows, balcony trails and a glacial crossing.
 It connects seven valleys embracing different cultures: the German-speaking high Valais, the Walser German and Arpitan/French-speaking Aosta Valley, and the valleys of Lombardy and Piedmont.

 The Monte Rosa massif

 Peaks

-Usually these peaks are considered to be part of the Monte Rosa massif:
+Usually, these peaks are considered to be part of the Monte Rosa massif: